codenart/codenart.github.io/_posts/4-javascript/2018-03-05-javascript-1-getting-started.md

 `Result:`
 ![console](/images/javascript/1/console.jpg)

-Since we're gonna dive into fundamental programming and ask JavaScript to perform some calculations, we need to see the output result somewhere.
-This statement will just print any thing we put between the parenthesis `()` to console window of the web browser.
+Since we're gonna dive into fundamental programming concepts and not yet to touch the tools to manipulate the HTML document, we need to see the output somewhere else;
+And the statement above will just print any thing we put between the parenthesis `()` to console window of the web browser.
 To open console window, you can press `F12` or right click on the webpage and choose `Inspect..` then choose console tab.

 So, let's see have a closer look at our very first statement.
 It looks quite clear and understandable, right?
 We're telling the `console` window to `log`